galaxyproject/galaxy-hub/content/news/2024-11-18-gta-summary/index.md

 The entire event was supported by the incredible GTN community, providing assistance 24/7 through the Slack chat platform.
 Each track had its own dedicated channel where instructors promptly offered help and advice.

-In total, 80 people contributed to the event, working on 53 updated tutorials, producing 27 new recorded videos from 24 speakers, and providing extensive Slack support throughout the event.
+In total, 80 people contributed to the event, working on 53 updated tutorials, producing 27 new recorded videos from 24 speakers, and providing extensive support throughout the event.

 ## Feedback